 Since starting the plant paradox journey, I have lived in the United States, Denmark, and Romania.
 I’ve been traveling and living abroad for two decades, so I’m familiar with the food landscape in many parts of the world, including specialty items.
-But I’m sure that there are plenty of plants specific to different areas of the world that are not on this list.
+But I’m sure there are plenty of plants specific to different areas of the world that are not on this list.
 If you are curious if something is compliant and can’t find it on any list, you can always leave a comment below, and I’m sure we will find out.

 I hope you find this plant paradox shopping list helpful, and if you do, please share it with your friends, family, and community.